-Students will be able to demonstrate a thorough knowledge GE 8: Written Communication of the elements of musical structure, and
+Students will be able to demonstrate a thorough knowledge GE 8: Written Communication of the elements of musical structure, and show proficiency in music theory and basic composition.

 Students will be able to demonstrate a thorough academic knowledge in music history - its composers, literature, and stylistic connections, from early music to contemporary works.